-Linda Givetash is a Canadian-South African freelance journalist based in London, U.K. Her work has appeared in print, digital and broadcast media outlets around the globe.
+Linda Givetash is a Canadian-South African freelance journalist soon to be relocating to Johannesburg from London, U.K. Her work has appeared in print, digital and broadcast media outlets around the globe.

 Linda discovered her passion for journalism while reporting and editing at Wilfrid Laurier University’s campus newspaper The Cord in Waterloo, Ont.
 It was at The Cord where she also learned to sustain herself on little sleep and lots of coffee.

-When she isn’t chasing stories, Linda spends her free time being active, taking yoga classes and exploring her city.
+When she isn’t chasing stories, Linda spends her free time being active, taking yoga classes and exploring her city — wherever that may be.
 She also loves listening to podcasts and getting lost in a good book.